Cyberattacks can cost businesses a lot of money; be protected, be prepared

 Cyberattacks usually make headlines when they impact large businesses or government, just because of the sheer scale of such breaches.
 Rarely do you hear about the small business that went under because opportunistic hackers breached their data, but it does happen; and too often, these businesses do not have the technical or financial resources to fight back.

 Many entrepreneurs start or run their businesses using shared public Wi-Fi connections, without considering either that hackers might target their activities or that a cyber breach could seriously harm their business.
-Entrepreneurs may believe they are safe from cyberattacks because they outsource their website hosting to a managed service provider; use cloud-based business applications like QuickBooks Online, G Suite or Method CRM; use an Apple MacBook or Linux desktop; or do not use a business server or networking equipment.
+Entrepreneurs may believe they are safe from cyberattacks because they outsource their website hosting to a managed service provider; use cloud-based business applications like QuickBooks Online or Method CRM; use an Apple MacBook or Linux desktop; or do not use a business server or networking equipment.
 Although many of these strategies can help mitigate the risk of an online attack, they don’t completely remove it.

 Five common types of cyberattacks targeting small business

 Startups and small businesses are particularly vulnerable to attack because they’re not always as savvy as larger businesses about security.
 Protect your investment in your business by avoiding these five common types of cyberattacks: